As Alfred Hitchcock once claimed: “Revenge is sweet and not fattening.”

 - Compare and contrast the depiction and development of the revenge themes in “Hamlet” and “Romeo and Juliet.”

-- Explore the deepest levels of the psychology of revenge: the way it appears in mind, the triggers, the psychological benefits.
+- Explore how revenge appears in mind, its triggers, and the psychological benefits.

 - Forgiveness and revenge: what is fairer – to take revenge or forgive?
 How is one to make a choice?